On this page..

 We need to improve land based aquaculture and wean it off destructive ocean feedstocks like bycatch.

 10. ‘Chicken nuggets’ — from insects!?

 Just as we’ll probably get all kinds of seaweed and shell fish processed foods that don’t even look like seaweed or shellfish, we can enjoy eating nutritious healthy abundant insect protein – also disguised as processed food.
 I mean, who really knows what the heck is in their chicken nuggets anyway?
 The bottom line is that insects get 10 times more protein than beef from the same amount of vegetation input.
 While it can be a massive scaled professional industrial insect farm, there could also be smaller city block operations where significant quantities of tasty protein come from locally cycled in restaurant scraps.
 And we could test which seaweed the bugs liked most.
 Then we’d have: seaweed => insects => ‘Chicken nuggets’.
 Please read my page on eating insects!

-Please read my page on Greening the deserts.
-Also, let’s not forget that any desert city on the ocean can probably also have massive 3d seaweed and shellfish farms to be food independent, even food exporters!
+Let’s not forget that any desert city on the ocean can also use that ocean to have 3d seaweed and shellfish farms to be food independent, even food exporters!

 Bacteria factories to feed the world

 As George Monbiot reports they are about to build bacteria factories in 2021 that may replace farming forever.
 Instead of farming, we’ll be ‘ferming’ or fermenting bacteria to make all the flour and protein alternatives we could need.